Outdoor Ice Skating

 There are several places to skate in Banff, from our stunning recreation centre, Ice skate rentals are available in town., to man-made and natural outdoor rinks, all with uniquely spectacular vistas.

-- The Fenlands Banff Recreation Centre offers indoor Visit skating for details, or call 403.762.1235 for information on times and cost.
+- The Fenlands Banff Recreation Centre offers indoor skating.
+Call 403.762.1235 for information on times and cost or visit Banff.ca/events.
 Skate rentals are available.

 - Snow Days Ice Rink on Banff Avenue at the Banff High School field.
 (Typically opens in late December if cold enough)

 - Lake Louise behind the Chateau Lake Louise.